hong142/MGMT690-Writeup-2/README.md

 Closer to clint, aceess more often.
 Specially you have infrusture you are developing on, may be you have a big cluster, trains models for data serecnei team, but its not the on eclinset are interact with, we may take the model form the cluster upload to another pipeline for users to interact with.
 Degifnltley have to adjust fro that aelement.
 In gerrnal, if you are working on a single cloud , is not a terrible, most of time, this optimization are firarly grauer, and come only  after you are scaling pretty significantly.
 If you worse problem is that your cooenct tion with your database your are processing is like slow because of region.
 You probably doing very well , because youa re processing like milliong of requrest per second form your users.
 A good indication.
 Consierd moving things around, expeically services company.
 Have presence in all of the regions.
 Even set up duplicate intrastures in saem regions.
 Neflix have presence in Chicago even they don’t have a;ot personnel there.
 Have a lot users in middle west.

 Detectable to users is  200 miliseconds.
 Gernally, if under 200 then  inmeiqubie to a user, mya be slightly harder for video steraming.website, good.
-### Interact
-How to inteact with objekct torage
-Get put delete.
-One way aws conslue, log in heres my s3 service form amazon.
-Have a buchket there, have some staff.
-Go and create abukcet.
-Big danl bucket.